 Android is the most widely-used operating system in the world, and that means having the best security apps and antivirus tools for Android installed on your device is essential, as Google's OS is often targeted by malware due to its popularity.

 Many of them do much more than run automatic scans, and they’ll actively try to prevent malicious web pages and files from being opened or downloaded in the first place.
-All the below scored at least five on AV-Test's leaderboard.

 Gives you handy extras like a firewall and remote wipe

 Antivirus giant, Avast, has used its considerable skills to create an app which goes above and beyond a mundane scanner.
 Extra features in the free version include a call blocker, firewall and even an anti-theft measure allowing you to remotely lock or wipe your Android device if it goes missing.